 About the authors

 Olguța Lupu studied piano, then graduated in composition with Tiberiu Olah at the Bucharest Conservatory.
 She holds a PhD in musicology and her favourite subject is 20th century music, with a focus on Romanian composers.
 Her work has been included in various national and international conferences and symposia, she has participated in radio broadcasts and has published over 50 studies.
 She has written books in the field of musicology and music theory and coordinated, as editor, several volumes dedicated to important personalities of Romanian music.
-In 2016 and 2018 she was awarded the prizes of the Romanian Society of Composers and Musicologists and Muzica magazine, respectively.
-Currently, she teaches music theory and score reading, and is the Dean of the Faculty of Composition, Musicology and Music Education at the National University of Music Bucharest.
+She was awarded the prizes of the Union of Romanian Composers and Musicologists (2016) and Muzica magazine (2018, 2022).
+Currently, she is the coordinator of the Musicology Section of the Society of Composers and Musicologists of Romania, teaches Music Theory, Score Reading and is Dean of the Faculty of Composition, Musicology and Music Pedagogy at the National University of Music Bucharest.

 Verona Maier started her musical training with professors Maria Spirescu, Maria Zaharescu, and Angela Marbe.
 She was graduated in 1984 as a student of professors Ioana Minei and Ana Pitiş at the Bucharest Conservatory.
 In 2006 she was conferred – summa cum laudae – the academic title of Doctor in music by the National University of Music in Bucharest after defending the thesis Spontaneous Tempo Options in J. S. Bach’s Well-Tempered Clavier.
 She is professor for chamber music at the same University.